 4. Eat right.

-Maintain a healthy body weight to keep from putting too much pressure on your feet.
+Maintain a healthy body weight to avoid putting too much pressure on your feet.
 If you are overweight, try to lose excess body weight by eating a calorie-reduced diet with plenty of fruits and vegetables.
 Drinking water can also help you lose weight if you substitute it for juices and sodas.

 5. Fight inflammation.

 If your doctor agrees, try using non-steroidal anti-inflammatories (NSAIDs), such as ibuprofen.
 It reduces swelling in the legs.
 Ice is a natural anti-inflammatory.
-Use ice packs on your legs and feet or stick your feet in a bucket of ice water.
+Use ice packs on your legs and feet, or stick your feet in a bucket of ice water.
 The ice also reduces pain from varicose veins.

 6. Consider laser treatment.

 If none of the self-treatment strategies work, New Jersey vein treatment doctors can help eliminate varicose veins.
 Laser therapy does not require surgery.
 Endovenous laser therapy (EVLT) is an outpatient procedure that uses only local anesthesia and takes under an hour.
 It destroys the varicose veins and diverts the blood to healthy veins.
 Relief comes as soon as the treatment is finished.

 Another treatment to get rid of varicose veins at the vein clinic is sclerotherapy, with or without ultrasound, to guide the vein doctor.
 Vascular surgeons can inject medication into the varicose vein to destroy it.